idealhack/notes/wiki/English.md

 - No, thank you, have a nice weekend.
 - Have a nice weekend.
 Goodbye.
 - Bye.

+### Setting agenda

+#### Making appointment

+- I’m calling to make an appointment with you for next Monday.
+- I wonder if it would be convenient to meet you tomorrow.
+- Would it be convenient if I call on you tonight?
+- Could you arrange an appointment with Mr. Green for me?
+- I’d like to drop by tomorrow to talk over our plan.
+- I look forward to seeing you at your office on July 18.
+- Can you squeeze in some time for me next week?

+#### Suggesting a time

+- Can you make it at 3:00 on Monday?
+- Will 9:00 be alright/okay with you?
+- How about/what do you think of 3:30?
+- Let’s say about 9 tomorrow?
+- Anytime before 6 p.m..
+- Anytime except Monday will be fine/okay/all right with me.
+- I’m available from 9:00 to 3:00.

+#### Example

+- Hello, this is Yang.
+I wonder if it would be convenient to have our water delivery tomorrow.
+- Unfortunately there are more demands than ever.
+How about three days later?
+- As you may remember, you already said that three days ago.
+- …
+- But I think we deserve your priority, that’s how you treat a four years customer.
+- …
+- Fine, see you.

 ## Resources

 - [byoungd/English-level-up-tips-for-Chinese: 可能是让你受益匪浅的英语进阶指南](https://github.com/byoungd/English-level-up-tips-for-Chinese)